Diesel generator

 Diesel generator size is crucial to minimize low load or power shortages.
 Sizing is complicated by the characteristics of modern electronics, specifically non-linear loads.
-In size ranges around 50 MW and above, an open cycle gas turbine is more efficient at full load than an array of diesel engines, and far more compact, with comparable capital costs; but for regular part-loading, even at these power levels, diesel arrays are sometimes preferred to open cycle gas turbines, due to their superior efficiencies.
+Its size ranges around 50 MW and above, an open cycle gas turbine is more efficient at full load than an array of diesel engines, and far more compact, with comparable capital costs; but for regular part-loading, even at these power levels, diesel arrays are sometimes preferred to open cycle gas turbines, due to their superior efficiencies.

 Diesel generator set

-The packaged combination of a diesel engine, a generator, and various ancillary devices (such as base, canopy, sound attenuation, control systems, circuit breakers, jacket water heaters, and starting system) is referred to as a "generating set" or a "genset" for short.
+The packaged combination of a diesel engine, a generator, and various auxiliary devices (such as a base, canopy, sound attenuation, control systems, circuit breakers, jacket water heaters, and starting system) is referred to as a "generating set" or a "genset" for short.

-Set sizes range from 8 to 30 kW (also 8 to 30 kVA single phase) for homes, small shops, and offices, with the larger industrial generators from 8 kW (11 kVA) up to 2,000 kW (2,500 kVA three phase) used for office complexes, factories, and other industrial facilities.
-A 2,000 kW set can be housed in a 40 ft ISO container with a fuel tank, controls, power distribution equipment and all other equipment needed to operate as a standalone power station or as a standby backup to grid power.
+Set sizes range from 8 to 30-kW (also 8 to 30-kVA single phase) for homes, small shops, and offices, with the larger industrial generators from 8-kW (11 kVA) up to 2,000-kW (2,500-kVA three phase) used for office complexes, factories, and other industrial facilities.
+A 2,000-kW set can be housed in a 40 ft ISO container with a fuel tank, controls, power distribution equipment, and all other equipment needed to operate as a standalone power station or as a standby backup to grid power.
 These units, referred to as power modules, are gensets on large triple axle trailers weighing 85000 lb or more.

-A combination of these modules are used for small power stations and these may use from one to 20 units per power section, these sections can be combined to involve hundreds of power modules.
-In these larger sizes, the power module (engine and generator) are brought to site on trailers separately and are connected with large cables and a control cable to form a complete synchronized power plant.
+A combination of these modules is used for small power stations, and these may use from one to 20 units per power section, these sections can be combined to involve hundreds of power modules.
+In these larger sizes, the power modules (engine and generator) are brought to the site on trailers separately and are connected with large cables and a control cable to form a complete synchronized power plant.

-A number of options also exist to tailor specific needs, including control panels for autostart and mains paralleling, acoustic canopies for fixed or mobile applications, ventilation equipment, fuel supply systems, exhaust systems, etc.
+Several options also exist to tailor specific needs, including control panels for AutoStart and mains paralleling, acoustic canopies for fixed or mobile applications, ventilation equipment, fuel supply systems, exhaust systems, etc.

-Diesel generators are not only for emergency power, but may also have a secondary function of feeding power to utility grids either during peak periods, or periods when there is a shortage of large power generators.
+Diesel generators are not only for emergency power but may also have a secondary function of feeding power to utility grids either during peak periods or periods when there is a shortage of large power generators.
 In the UK, this program is run by the national grid and is called STOR.

-Ships often also employ diesel generators, sometimes not only to provide auxiliary power for lights, fans, winches etc., but also indirectly for main propulsion.
-With electric propulsion ,the generators can be placed in a convenient position, to allow more cargo to be carried.
-Electric drives for ships were developed before World War I. Electric drives were specified in many warships built during World War II because manufacturing capacity for large reduction gears was in short supply, compared to capacity for manufacture of electrical equipment.
-Such a diesel-electric arrangement is also used in some very large land vehicles ,such as railroad locomotives.
+Ships often also employ diesel generators, sometimes not only to provide auxiliary power for lights, fans, etc. but also indirectly for main propulsion.
+With electric propulsion, the generators can be placed in a convenient position, to allow more cargo to be carried.
+Electric drives for ships were developed before World War I. Electric drives were specified in many warships built during World War II because manufacturing capacity for large reduction gears was in short supply, compared to the capacity for the manufacture of electrical equipment.
+Such a diesel-electric arrangement is also used in some very large land vehicles, such as railroad locomotives.